Enhancing Test Time Adaptation with Few-shot Guidance: Method

-To significantly and swiftly enhance the initialization performance of the pre-trained source model in the target domain and minimize domain shifts, we design to fine-tune the pre-trained source model using the few-shot support set.
+A major challenge in test-time adaptation is that the source model’s decision boundary does not align with the target-domain distribution.
+The few-shot support set provides the only unbiased supervision capable of correcting this boundary misalignment.Therefore, Stage I aims to align the model boundary with the target domain by fine-tuning the pre-trained source model on these labeled samples.
 Given the limited number of samples per class, there is a potential risk of overfitting during the fine-tuning process.
 To mitigate this, we introduce the Feature Diversity Augmentation (FDA) module, which generates new features by mixing statistics.
 Ultimately, we use a supervised classification loss to fine-tune the pre-trained source model.
 This entire procedure is illustrated in Stage I of Figure~\ref{fig:approach}.

-\textbf{Feature Diversity Augmentation (FDA).} Prior research~\citep{zhou2021domain} has demonstrated a significant association between feature statistics and image style, which is intricately linked to data distribution within the field of computer vision.
+\textbf{Feature Diversity Augmentation (FDA).} Prior research~\cite{zhou2021domain} has demonstrated a significant association between feature statistics and image style, which is intricately linked to data distribution within the field of computer vision.
 To increase style diversity while preserving semantic consistency, we introduce Feature Diversity Augmentation (FDA), a feature-level data augmentation technique that simulates various image styles without altering the original class labels.
 This approach effectively enriches the support set and helps reduce the risk of overfitting during fine-tuning.

 FDA is incorporated between layers (blocks) in the pre-trained source backbone, as depicted in Figure~\ref{fig:approach}.
 More specifically, FDA mixes the feature statistics of two random samples to generate new features.
 The computations within the FDA module can be summarized in three steps.
 Firstly, given two feature maps $f_i$ and $f_j$ from the support set, we compute their feature statistics ($\mu_i,\sigma_i$) and ($\mu_j,\sigma_j$).
 Secondly, FDA generates the mixtures of feature statistics: